 Until the 1940s, when drugs became available, tuberculosis patients were treated in sanatoriums.
 There they got a lot of fresh air, sunlight and good food.

 Maternity hospitals, where women had babies, were set up around the country in 1904.
 Before this, women gave birth at home.
 By the 21st century specialist services for women had been brought into general hospitals.

 From 1907 until the 1970s there were Karitane hospitals for babies and new mothers.
-Starship, in Auckland, was the only children’s hospital in New Zealand in the 21st century.
+Starship, in Auckland, was the only children’s hospital in New Zealand in the early 21st century.